Rotate through station activities to practice self-talk and self-management.

 The number one thing you need to know is when you stop to recognize your mood, it gives you the power to manage your mood.

-Today we are going to practice recognizing different mood and making healthy choices.
+Today we are going to practice recognizing different moods and making healthy choices.

 Q: What was our lesson about today?